Khloé Kardashian Shockingly Isn't Ruling Out Having Another Baby With Tristan Thompson

 “I might get some embryos, and get a sibling,” she says.
 “I may need some sperm and [will] get some for you, but that’s another episode.”

-This is pretty much Kris Jenner’s dream, realized.
+This is pretty much Kris Jenner’s dream, realised.
 In last week’s episode, she pushed for Khloé to freeze her eggs and possibly reconnect with Thompson over having another kid.

 While it doesn’t seem like Khloé has any intentions of getting back together with Thompson (as she’s said, she really hates these blurred lines) she’s also pretty open to letting him back in her life in a huge way.